How tracking startups TrackR and Tile lost (and found) their way

 Still, the last year hasn’t been smooth sailing for Tile, either.
 TechCrunch reported in January 2018 that the startup laid off dozens of employees after disappointing holiday sales, and in September, former GoPro executive CJ Prober replaced Tile cofounder Mike Farley as CEO.

-Wood confirmed that while Tile saw year-over-year growth last season, sales were lower than expected.
+Fleming-Wood confirmed that while Tile saw year-over-year growth last season, sales were lower than expected.
 That in turn prompted the company to scrap some of its “tangential” hardware efforts and alter its course.

-“We didn’t achieve the goals we had, and I think more importantly, we were left feeling like we can’t count on hardware to drive the growth of the brand,” Wood says.
+“We didn’t achieve the goals we had, and I think more importantly, we were left feeling like we can’t count on hardware to drive the growth of the brand,” Fleming-Wood says.

 Tile’s new growth plan revolves around a subscription service called Tile Premium, which for $3 per month or $30 per year provides users with a 30-day tracking history, priority customer service, three-year warranties, and free replacement batteries.
 (Unlike Tile’s earlier trackers, its latest Tile Pro and Tile Mate use standard coin cell batteries, but still have a year of advertised battery life.)

 More importantly, the subscription plan includes a beta feature called “Smart Alerts,” which will try to tell users ahead of time when they’re leaving something behind.
-Wood says the plan is to offer new kinds of contextual alerts over time.
+Fleming-Wood says the plan is to offer new kinds of contextual alerts over time.

 In fact, the way he describes this service sounds a lot like how Kelly describes the goals of Adero.
-“Smart Alerts is incredibly important for us,” Wood says, “because what it is, ultimately, is our strategy of moving from Tile being just a reactive place that you come to once you’ve lost something, to being a proactive service that helps you not lose things in the first place.”
+“Smart Alerts is incredibly important for us,” Fleming-Wood says, “because what it is, ultimately, is our strategy of moving from Tile being just a reactive place that you come to once you’ve lost something, to being a proactive service that helps you not lose things in the first place.”

 The future of tracking